skip to main content

 Today's employee is a consumer of the workplace.
 Employees are no longer satisfied with clocking in and out and receiving a paycheck.
 They are looking for meaning in their work, a supportive, collaborative environment, and an employer that can match the lifestyle they want.

-Gallup recently asked 13,085 U.S. employees what was the most important to them when deciding whether to accept a job offered by a new employer.
-The majority of employees (64%) say a role that allows them to have greater work-life balance and better personal wellbeing is "very important" to them.
+Gallup recently asked U.S. employees what attributes are the most important to them when deciding whether to accept a job offered by a new employer.
+The majority of employees (62%) say a role that allows them to have greater work-life balance and better personal wellbeing is "very important" to them.

 The influence of social media also plays a role.
 Workplace moments can quickly go viral, even within an employer's internal communication tools like Slack, an online communication and collaboration hub for workplaces.
 Tools like this provide a great opportunity to promote an organization's brand in an authentic way and enhance the digital employee experience.
 They also can cause employer branding headaches when leaders must deal with incomplete perceptions about their workplace or with negative reviews on websites like Glassdoor.